-Investment Management Agreement (IMA)

-PURPOSE

-To set out the terms and conditions between the GP and the Manco, where they are distinct legal entities, and to ensure that all parties involved are working together in a way that protects their best interests.

-The fund management team needs to have a clear investment mandate and incentives to deliver the financial return and and impact outcomes that investors want to see.
+How to e they imp ensure rove perform nance Image: 2 Image: 3 Investment Manage ement Agreement (IMA) PURPOSE To set out the terms and condition ensure that all parties involved are • - l entities, and to WHY THIS MATTERS The fund management team needs to have a clear investment mandate and incentives to deliver the financial return and and impact outcomes that investors want to see.
 The IMA sets out how the investment manager will do this and is therefore essential for maintaining clear expectations and trust between the investor and manager.

-Does your IMA contain the key Pillars elements suitable for your stage?

-FOUNDATIONAL EXPANDED Checklist () Checklist (

-How do you know your IMA is achieving its purpose?

-As Manco, you are clear about your mandate, what you can and cannot do, how you measure success, what your obligations and liabilities are and to whom you are accountable.
-The IMA allows you to have efficient operations, agile decision making, the freedom to source good opportunities and support your investees.
-Your fee structure is simple and clearly understood and there are no disputes arising from it.
-The incentive structure motivates your team.
-You have robust indemnity clauses in your IMA which provide sufficient protection from LPs.

-How do you know your IMA is manageable, given your level of resources?
-You have sufficient resources to manage the fund, capture the data you need for reporting and prepare reports in line with investor expectations

-General Partner Agreement (GPA)

-PURPOSE
+Does your IMA contain the key Pillars elements suitable for your stage ?
+FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your IMA is achieving its purpose?
+As Manco, you are clear about yo and liabilities are and to whom you freedom to source good opportun are no disputes arising from it.
+The provide sufficient protection from u are accountable.
+The IMA allows ities and support your investees.
+Yo incentive structure motivates your you to have effort cient opera e is simple a tions, agi nd clearl le decisi y unders on maki tood an ing, the nd there How do you know your IMA is manageable, given your level of resources ?
+You have sufficient resources to ma expectations anage the fund, capture the data yo ou need for repor rting and pre pare rep orts in lir າe with i nvestor

-To set out the roles and responsibilities of General Partner (GP) Managing Members and how they share profits and losses.
-Signatories are GP Managing Members and items covered include: management duties, co-investment, expenses and remuneration, appointment of a Manco and approval of the IMA.

-GPs in a fund are in a long-term business partnership and it is therefore critical that they establish the rules around this how this partnership will work, how new partners come in and how they can exit.
-The GPA is where GPs formally document their alignment on the financial and impact objectives of the fund.
-It includes financial and time commitments.
-It also sets out clearly where liabilities lie, typically the GP company having unlimited liability, and the GPs, as members, having limited liabilities.
-It also covers provisions for defaulting members and admission of new members.

-Does your GPA contain the key elements suitable for your stage?

-FOUNDATIONAL Checklist () EXPANDED Checklist (

-How do you know your GPA is achieving its purpose?

-GPs have a common understanding of the goals of the fund and what their individual and collective roles are in managing it.
-They will understand their obligations relating to the fund and how these are distinct from their individual financial interests, including in relation to tax reporting.
-The financial arrangements between members is clear and the Manco is performing in line with the IMA.

-Are the roles of the GPs and Manco clear and distinct?

-GPs can clearly articulate the different roles and how they are delivering them.
-As outlined in Slide 17, while in some early-stage funds the members overlap, nevertheless, the roles of the GP and Manco are distinct.
+How to e they imp ensure rove performance 3 5 General Partner Ag reement (GPA) PURPOSE To set out the roles and responsibilities of General Partner (GP) M Signatories are GP Managing Members and items covered include: man appointment of a Manco and approval of the IMA.
+WHY THIS MATTERS GPs in a fund are in a long-term business partnership and it is therefor partnership will work, how new partners come in and how they can ex- on the financial and impact objectives of the fund.
+It includes finan liabilities lie, typically the GP company having unlimited liability, and provisions for defaulting members and admission of new members. xit.
+The GPA is wincial and time c here GPs fo ommitme ormally nts.
+It a docum Iso set nent th s out (eir alig clearly gnment where Does your GPA contain the key elements suitable for your stage ?
+FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your GPA is achieving its purpose?
+GPs have a common understanding of the goals of the fund and what will understand their obligations relating to the fund and how these ar relation to tax reporting.
+The financial arrangements between member e distinct from th neir individ lual fina ncial in nterest s, inclu iding in Are the roles of the GPs and Manco clear and distinct ?
+GPs can clearly articulate the different roles and how they are delive funds the members overlap, nevertheless, the roles of the GP and Ma 5 Slide 17, while in som e early /-stage fsdafrica 💋 AGILE GOVERNANCE